 In conformity with the business objectives

-Your growth loops should align with your overall business objectives.
-This might mean organizations must start growing new customers, retaining customers, or engaging with them.
-Anyway, make your loops to support those goals.
+Your growth loops must align with your overall business goals.
+Whether your goal is to get new customers, keep existing ones, or increase engagement, your loops should support those goals.

 The Long-term Benefits of Growth Loops

-When implemented properly, growth loops provide several long-term benefits that result in sustainable business growth.
-This is why you want to build them.
+When you use them correctly, growth loops provide several long-term benefits that lead to lasting business growth.

 Sustainable Growth

-Unlike traditional growth strategies that demand constant input and investment, growth loops self-sustain.
-Once activated, they drive continued growth, making them a better fit for sustainable long-term success.
+Unlike traditional methods that need constant investment, growth loops are self-sustaining.
+Once started, they drive continued growth, which is better for long-term success.

 Deeper Customer Relationship